Beerooke31/CupcakeSmash2025/content/step_10/_index.md

 ## Variable Scoring

-You might have noticed that there are different diamonds that display - you could randomise which diamond shows each time, and give the different diamonds a different number of points each.
+You might have noticed that there are different cupcakes that display - you could randomise which diamond shows each time, and give the different cupcakes a different number of points each.
 You could also introduce decoys - maybe you lose points if you accidentally click a different gem instead of a diamond!

 However you customise your game, we hope you've enjoyed learning with She Codes.
 You can view [our growing list of free tutorials here](https://shecodes.com.au/tutorials) if you'd like to try your hand at something else.